 - Eyesight.
-If your vision is impaired, you may be told to wear glasses or contacts, or drive in daylight only.
+If your vision is impaired, you may be legally required to wear glasses or contacts to drive, or drive in daylight only.

 - Hearing.
 If you’re deaf or experiencing hearing loss, you may need to use hearing aids and assistive mirrors.

 - Special equipment.
 If you have a prosthetic or a medical condition that affects your driving, you might need to install a spinner knob, left foot gas pedal or dual driving controls.

 - Commercial learner’s permit.
 Typically, learners aren’t allowed to drive with cargo in the tank or any other passengers besides their trainer or test examiner.

 What are the different kinds of licenses?

 The names and rules may be different in your state, but most licenses fall into these categories:

 |Class||Minimum age||What you can drive|

 |A – Commercial||21||Tractor-trailers, truck and trailer combinations, tanker vehicles, livestock carriers and flatbeds|